 Item No Application Type Messages Comments 6 D-FIS D-FIS is an ATN service.
-All implemented up and downlink messages to be recorded 7 TWIP TWIP messages Terminal weather information for pilots 8 D ATIS ATIS messages Refer to EUROCAE ED-89A, dated December 2003: Data Link Application System Document (DLASD) for the 'ATIS' data link service 9 OCL OCL messages Refer to EUROCAE ED-106A, dated March 2004: Data Link Application System Document (DLASD) for 'Oceanic Clearance' (OCL) data link service 10 DCL DCL messages Refer to EUROCAE ED-85A, dated March 2003: Data Link Application System Document (DLASD) for 'Departure Clearance' data link service 11 Graphics Weather maps & other graphics & Graphics exchanged in the framework o procedures within the operational control, a specified in Part-ORO.
+All implemented up and downlink messages to be recorded 7 TWIP TWIP messages Terminal weather information for pilots 8 D ATIS ATIS messages Refer to EUROCAE ED-89A, dated December 2003: Data Link Application System Document (DLASD) for the 'ATIS' data link service 9 OCL OCL messages Refer to EUROCAE ED-106A, dated March 2004: Data Link Application System Document (DLASD) for 'Oceanic Clearance' (OCL) data link service 10 DCL DCL messages Refer to EUROCAE ED-85A, dated March 2003: Data Link Application System Document (DLASD) for 'Departure Clearance' data link service 11 Graphics exchanged in the framework of procedures within the operational control, as specified in Part-ORO.
 Information that enables correlation with any associated records stored separately from the helicopter.
-12 AOC Aeronautical operational control Messages exchanged in the framework of procedures within the operational control, as specified in Part-ORO. messages Information that enables correlation with any associated records stored separately from the helicopter.
+12 Messages exchanged in the framework of procedures within the operational control, as specified in Part-ORO. messages Information that enables correlation with any associated records stored separately from the helicopter.
 Definition in EUROCAE ED-112, dated March 2003.
 13 Surveillance Downlinked Aircraft Parameters (DAP) As defined in ICAO Annex 10 Volume IV (Surveillance systems and ACAS).